MNoumanAbbasi/ratefessor/README.md

 ## For developers

+1. Clone the repository: `git clone https://github.com/MNoumanAbbasi/ratefessor.git`
+2. Go to directory: `cd ratefessor`
-Run the server using: `python manage.py runserver` Then open the website at URL: `localhost:8000/`
+3. Run the server using: `python3 manage.py runserver`
+4. Then open the website at URL: `localhost:8000/`